arsonik/AKTrakt/README.md

 ## Usage

-To run the example project: clone the repo, execute `pod install`, open AKTrakt.xcworkspace and build !
+To run the example project: clone the repo, execute `carthage update`, open AKTrakt.xcodeproj and build !

 ## Dependencies